thecloudxpert/emea-uk-aria-auto-exp-day/module-7/m7-full-lab-guide.md

 In this Exercise we are going to customize the Catalog Item that was previously created and then add a custom form to it so that it is easier to consume for the average requestor.
 For this deployment scenario we want to abstract the cloud the user requests.
 We only want the consumer to select whether the workload should be deployed to production or to test.
 This gives the infrastructure and / or cloud teams the ability to put workloads where they will run with the best performance, most efficiency, and cost effectiveness without the possibility of cloud bias from the consumer.

+1. Navigate to the **VMware Service Broker**.
-1. Whilst in Service Broker, click the Content & Policies tab.
+2. Click the **Content & Policies** tab.
-2. Click Content.
+3. Click **Content**.

-The Content screen will list all the Cloud Templates that have been shared.
-You will see your Cloud Template that you shared in the previous section listed.
+The Content screen will list all the Cloud Templates that belong to all Content Sources that have been Shared.
+You will see the Cloud Template that you shared in the previous section listed.

-3. On the Content screen, locate the Cloud Template to be configured and click on the three dot button.
+4. On the **Content** screen, locate the Cloud Template to be configured and click on the vertical ellipsis.
-4. Click the Configure Item option.
+5. Click the **Configure Item** option.

 You are now in the Configure Item screen.
 Here you can change the icon of the content item so that your content can easily be differentiated.
 In addition, you change the number of instances of the Cloud Template that can be deployed in one request (the Default value is 1, maximum is 10).
 Changing away from the default value automatically adds an addition field to a catalog item call Deployment Count.

-5. At the Configure Item screen, click Change Icon.
+6. At the **Configure Item** screen, click **CHANGE ICON**.
-6. Select a suitable icon from your device.
+7. Select a suitable icon from your device.
-7. Click Save.
+8. Click **SAVE**.

 Your new icon should now be present on the Content screen.

-8. On the Content screen, locate the Cloud Template to be configured and click on the three dot button.
+9. On the **Content** screen, locate the Cloud Template to be configured and click on the vertical ellipsis.

-9. Click on the Customize Form option.
+10. Click on the **Customize form** option.

-You are now in the Custom Form designer.
+You are now in the Custom Form Designer.
 This is where you can create robust request forms for your Cloud Templates.
 First let's start by making the Select Cloud control on the form more intuitive by giving it a better label.

-10. Click on the Machine 1 Hostname control.
+11. Click on the **Machine 1 Hostname** control.

-Note: This action populates the Properties configuration pane to the right of the form.

-11. Update the Label to be more descriptive using Hostname for Machine 1.

-12. Repeat Step 10 to Step 11 for the Machine 2 Hostname control using Hostname for Machine 2 for the label.
+12. In the **Properties** pane, at the Label field, type `Hostname for Machine 1`.
+13. Click on the **Machine 2 Hostname** control.
+14. In the **Properties** pane, at the Label field, type `Hostname for Machine 2`.
-13. Repeat Step 10 to Step 11 for the Select Cloud 1 control using Select Select Cloud for Machine 1 for the label.
+13. Using what you have learned, update the label for the **Select Cloud 1** form elements to `Select Cloud for Machine 1`.

 We are now going to change the values in the drop down to be more end user friendly than just using the Capability Tags.

-14. With the Select Cloud for Machine 1  control selected, click on the Values tab within the Properties pane.
+14. With the **Select Cloud for Machine 1** form element selected, click on the **Values** tab within the **Properties** pane.
-15. Enter Production into the Default Value field.
+15. Click on the **Default value** field, to expand it.
+16. At the **Value** field, type `Production`.
-16. Click on the Value options to expand the option.
+17. Click on the **Value options** field to expand the option.
+18. Ensure that the **Value source** dropdown is set to **Constant**.
-17. Update the text in the textbox to read `env:azure|Production,env:aws|Test`.
+19. Update the text in the **Vaue source** textbox to read `env:azure|Production,env:aws|Test`.

-18. Repeat Step 13 to Step 17 to modify the Label and Values for Select Cloud 2 using the following details:
+18. Using what you have learned, as well as the information provided in the table below, update the **Select Cloud 2** form element to match the configuration of **Select Cloud 1** form element.
 <table class="table">
     <caption>Table: Module 7 - Exercise 4</caption>
     <thead>